 Do I have to cut the eggplant lengthways?

 No, you don’t.
-Feel free to cut the eggplant in circles if you prefer.
-My eggplant slices are around ⅜ of an inch thick.
+Feel free to make eggplant rounds if you prefer.
+My eggplant slices are around ⅜ of an inch thick, and I would cut eggplant rounds the same thickness.

 Can I make Eggplant Parm in the Air Fryer?